chumaky/datero-docs/docs/installation.md

 ### Running the container
 The only mandator parameter to specify during container run is `POSTGRES_PASSWORD`.
 It's dictated by the official image of `Postgres` database.
-But as mentioned above, you also want to have an access the web application and the database.
+But as mentioned above, you probably will want to have an access to the web application and database.
 Hence we also exposure ports 8080 and 5432.
 Flag `-d` will run the container in the background.
 We also name the container `datero` to be able to refer to it later.G